 The standard for the AR-15.
 Most are black anodized aluminum of some sort—more on that below.
 These are everywhere.
 Prices range from $40 on the low end for a stripped receiver, to… you name it on the high end. $500+ isn’t uncommon.

-If you want to shoot 300 blackout from the same lower that you shoot .223 and 5.56, you can find an honest lower that is stamped “multi” in place of the caliber designation common on most AR-15 lowers.
+If you want to shoot 300 blackout from the same lower that you shoot .223 and 5.56, you can find an honest lower that is stamped “multi” in place of the caliber designation common on most AR-15 lower receivers.
 This designation will go on the paperwork, of course, and on any SBR tax stamps.

 Any AK inspired ARs, especially those that take AK mags, will have the front of the mag well chopped at an aggressive angle.
 This permits the mags to be rocked in.
 AR mags go in vertically and don’t bend until they’re free from the bottom of the mag well.
 This distinction typically will allow you to spot a 7.62×39 lower at a glance.